Thermodynamics of Black Holes with R\'enyi Entropy from Classical Gravity: Thermodynamics with R enyi entropy

 It is worthwhile to note that if we consider the scenario that the nonextensive parameter is held fixed, our results will reduce to those in the studies of black hole thermodynamics found in the literature, e.g., the Sch black hole \cite{Biro:2013cra, Czinner:2015eyk, Alonso-Serrano:2020hpb}, RN black hole \cite{Promsiri:2022qin}, Kerr black hole \cite{Czinner:2017tjq}, Sch-dS black hole \cite{Tannukij:2020njz, Nakarachinda:2021jxd}, and dRGT black hole/string \cite{Sriling:2021lpr, Chunaksorn:2022whl}.
 In addition, there are also further studies on the thermodynamic properties of the RN black hole by treating $\lambda$ as a non-fixed thermodynamic variable \cite{Promsiri:2020jga, Promsiri:2021hhv}.
 In these works, the conjugate variable of $\lambda$, which can be interpreted as a volume, is obtained from the leading order term of the small-$\lambda$ approximation as discussed previously.
 However, the full structure of the thermodynamic behaviors of black holes has not been investigated yet.
 It is interesting to explore such behaviors.

 One can see that it is possible to link the black hole thermodynamics with R\'enyi entropy to the gravitational description.
-Hence, this allows us to suitably investigate the thermodynamic properties of the black holes, e.g., thermodynamic stability and phase transition, which are described by the nonextensive R\'enyi entropy.
+Hence, this allows us to suitably investigate the thermodynamic properties of the black holes, e.g., thermodynamic stability and phase transition, as nonextensive systems which are described by the R\'enyi entropy.
 In other words, one can properly define other thermodynamic functions such as free energy and heat capacity.
+Besides the extension to other generalized entropies, such as R\'enyi entropy, the efforts for re-establishing a black hole's quantity as the homogeneous function of degree 1 and, consequently, the Smarr formula appears similar to the Euler relation in the standard thermodynamics \cite{Biro:2017flp,Biro:2019rms}.